0xDarkSky/Traffic-Confuser/README.md

 You can run it in the background on your daily browsing (consider *adding more websites* to `.sample.txt`)

+*Note: give it a try running it again if you encounter any errors.*

 # Author: QL0R